The Benefits of Shatavari

 - Supports already balanced female hormones*

 - Supportive of male reproductive system as well*4

 - Healthy peristalsis of bowels*6

 Shatavari and Ayurveda: Traditional Uses

 Shatavari is used in Ayurveda to balance pitta and vata, but can increase kapha due to its heavy nature.
-Its bitter and sweet taste has a cooling effect on the system, and its unctuous (oily), building nature makes it a great support for anyone looking for a nourishing, grounding effect.1 These combined qualities make it a rasayana (rejuvenative) for the reproductive system (particularly female), the digestive system (particularly when pitta is involved), and for the blood.3
+Its bitter and sweet taste has a cooling effect on the system, and its unctuous (oily), building nature makes it a great support for anyone looking for a nourishing, grounding effect.1 These combined qualities classify it among Ayurvedic herbs as a rasayana (rejuvenative) for the reproductive system (particularly female), the digestive system (particularly when pitta is involved), and for the blood.3

 How to Use Shatavari